dhruv575/enflow/README.md

 1. Create a `.env` file in the backend directory with:
    - MongoDB connection credentials
    - JWT secret
-   - Cloudinary API credentials
-   - OpenAI API key
+   - OpenAI API key (required for NLP functionality)
    - Redis configuration (see Redis Configuration section above)
    - Other configuration parameters